 All Board meetings will be conducted in accordance with the APA's Constitution and the Corporations Act.
-The Board will meet formally at least five times per annum and will also meet whenever necessary to deal with urgent matters which might arise between scheduled meetings.
+The Board will meet formally at least four times each calendar year and will also meet whenever necessary to deal with urgent matters which might arise between scheduled meetings.
 Part of each meeting shall be set aside to allow the Directors to meet in a private session to discuss management issues or other matters of a sensitive nature.